I was never married, though it was something like marriage.

 But I was the only one in a marriage.
 I was married and he was not, and while I had an experience of marriage it was more like living the framework of a polished thing viewed from the outside or through the fog of my sleeplessness.
 It was a structure that could not support weight, with no brick and mortar to endure time, and yet we endured, politely, for many years, perhaps because he traveled more and more and was not there and when he was, he was not there for me, though perhaps he would say the same – that I was not there for him.

-I wonder now if I was there at all, in my pain and sleeplessness that he dismissed which made the gulf between us grow and the acceptance of distance inevitable.
-I wonder if I was there at all in the woman he must have seen when he came home, the woman who did not laugh, the woman who did not live on the surface like the one he fell in love with if indeed he ever fell in love, or something like love.
+I wonder now if I was there at all, in my pain and sleeplessness that he dismissed, which made the gulf between us grow and the acceptance of distance inevitable.
+I wonder if I was there at all in the woman he must have seen when he came home, the woman who did not laugh, the woman who did not live at the surface like the one he fell in love with if indeed he ever fell in love, or something like love.

-Yet we offered a pretty structure of rooms and the appearance of being furnished, though only the boys’ rooms were filled with sufficiency and it was I who furnished them and of that I am certain.
+Yet we offered a pretty arrangement of rooms and the appearance of being furnished, though only the boys’ rooms were filled with sufficiency and it was I who furnished them and of that I am certain.

 When they were babies, he would hold them and sleep.
 I’d pass a bottle, exhausted, but he would sleep.
 I’d place a son on his chest, his body would settle in around the infant and cradle him in what I know was love, and yet he would sleep.
 And I, sleepless, would dream of sleep, dream of something more than the perpetual haze.

-And I loved him still, and told myself it is enough.
+And I loved him still and told myself it is enough.

 But in the morning, there should be music.